TECHM

 Concerns over Indian IT companies have also accelerated foreign selling in the sector in 2026 so far.

-While FPIs have turned buyers of Indian stocks in February on an overall basis, they pulled out about 110 billion rupees ($1.21 billion) from IT stocks in the first half of February, following a record 750 billion rupees of net selling in 2025.
+While FPIs have turned buyers of Indian stocks in February on an overall basis, with inflows of 196.75 billion rupees, they pulled out about 110 billion rupees ($1.21 billion) from IT stocks in the first half of February, following a record 750 billion rupees of net selling in 2025.

 ($1 = 90.8980 Indian rupees)